zserre/twittermapp/README.md

 4. Do error checking to check for duplicate tweets

 5. Add better mobile support, currently mobile has some html scaling issues...still functional though

+6. Do more server side processing of geo results, currently all processing is being done client side